-- 3.1 1) General meetings must be held at the time and place, in accordance with the Act and these bylaws, that the Board decides. - 2) An AGM must be held at least once in every calendar year and not more than 15 months after the last preceding AGM. - 3) Every general meeting, other than an AGM, is a special general meeting. - 3.2 1) The Board may, when it thinks fit, convene a special general meeting. - 2) The members may convene a general meeting pursuant to section 58 of the Act.
+- 3.1 1) General meetings must be held at the time and place, in accordance with the Act and the bylaws, that the Board determines. - 2) An AGM must be held at least once in every calendar year. - 3) Every general meeting, other than an AGM, is a special general meeting. - 3.2 1) The Board may when it thinks fit convene a special general meeting. - 2) The members may requisition a general meeting pursuant to section 75 of the Act. - 3) The members may submit a proposal for consideration by the Society at a general meeting pursuant to section 81 of the Act.